20 beautiful places to visit in Devon

 Where to stay:

 Exeter is a small but vibrant city with a 2,000 year history that dates back to the Roman era.
+I love this university city where history and tradition meet the modern and contemporary.

 The stunning architecture includes an imposing Roman city wall, as well as one of the UK’s most impressive Gothic cathedrals.

-Be sure to visit the Victorian displays and exhibitions at the Royal Albert Memorial Museum & Art Gallery.
+I’d recommend visiting the Victorian displays and exhibitions at the Royal Albert Memorial Museum & Art Gallery.

 Exeter is also home to a pretty quayside that is located next to the River Exe.
 For something outdoorsy, go kayaking, canoeing or paddleboarding along the river.